-, , , 1.
+, - • • 1.
 Support schools and education settings in the Vale of Glamorgan to achieve the WNHSS National Quality Award or local Phase 6 award. • • • 2.
 Maintain 100% engagement with all schools and education settings enrolled on the Vale of Glamorgan Healthy Schools scheme through programme of support, information and training. • • •

-3. To ensure the progression of 34 childcare organisations through the Vale of Glamorgan Healthy and Sustainable Pre School Scheme
+3. To ensure the progression of 40 childcare organisations through the Vale of Glamorgan Healthy and Sustainable Pre School Scheme

-- Healthy Schools is a universal scheme but tailored support targeted on need, including FSM percentage and additional local data - Healthy and Sustainable Pre School Scheme recruits childcare organisations to the scheme based on levels of child poverty.
-Those organisations in areas of highest child poverty are invited to join the scheme first.
+- Healthy Schools is a universal scheme but tailored support targeted on need, including FSM percentage and additional local data - Healthy and Sustainable Pre School Scheme in the Vale of Glamorgan recruits childcare organisations to the scheme based on levels of child poverty.
+Those organisations in areas of highest child deprivation are invited to join the scheme first.